mxTuhin/Unity-Shaders/README.md

 ## Unity Shaders/VFX Library
-<b> This Repository is for Open Source Unity URP Shaders/VFX.
+<b> This Repository is for Open Source Unity URP Shaders or VFX.
 You can download Your Required Shaders From Here </b>

 ## Information
 - Unity Version: 2022.1.15f
 - Pipeline: Universal Render Pipeline

-<b> Package Can Be Found At: ShaderPackage/ </b>
+<b> Package Can Be Found At: Shader_VFX_Package/ </b>

 ## Listed Shaders
 - 1\.
 Swirl/Roll